cimomo/portfolio-go/README.md

 portfolio --profile <path-to-profile>
 ```

-Here is a sample profile:
+Portfolios are described using a YAML file.
+Here is an example:
 ```
 cash:
   value: 10000.00